polkadot-api/polkadot-api-docs/docs/pages/typed/queries.md

 ## Entries with keys

-Similarely, we'll use the example of `System.Account` query (it returns the information of a particular `Account`).
+Similarly, we'll use the example of `System.Account` query (it returns the information of a particular `Account`).
 In this case, this storage query has a key to index it with, and therefore we find the following structure:

 ```ts
 type StorageEntryWithKeys<Args, Payload> = {